Die Hard Trilogy Playstation 1

 See my Hubpages article on the Top 10 Playstation Games

-One thought on “Die Hard Trilogy for the Playstation 1”
+One response to “Die Hard Trilogy for the Playstation 1”

 1. Die Hard Trilogy was one of my favourite games on the Saturn and PS1, brilliant with a light gun and then the third person chapter… Hours wasted in youth on this, well invested.